More about Dixon Technologies (India) Limited

 | forwardEps | 208.319400 |

-DIXON's high forward PE indicates potential overvaluation, which may restrict future price increases and prompt a correction.
-Investors should evaluate this metric carefully in conjunction with other fundamental indicators to assess the stock's true growth potential.
+DIXON's forward PE is too high, signaling potential overvaluation.
+This could cap future price increases and trigger a correction.
+Investors should carefully analyze this metric along with other fundamental indicators before making investment decisions.

 Price projections: